Welcome to my 10 Day Ukulele Starter Course - A free guide to getting started learning chords and songs on Ukulele for total beginners!

 The skills needed to be able to play ukulele and guitar are super transferable, so as a beginner, while you’re learning one, you’re also improving on the other!
 Of course, the size is different, but it is very similar skill set with regards to finger placement, strumming and learning songs.
 The Ukulele is also very kid friendly as they are smaller than guitar, easier of the fingertips and generally easier to play - so lets get started!

 There are four types of Ukulele; Soprano, Concert, Tenor and Baritone, each is a different size in that order from smallest to biggest.
 Most people have a Concert Ukulele.
-They all have the same tuning notes, except fro Baritone, but these are very rare.
-Larger Ukuleles have more frets and produce a deeper sound.
+They all have the same tuning notes, except for Baritone.
+Larger Ukuleles have more frets and produce a deeper sound, and the baritone has a different tuning because of this bigger size.

 - Soprano 21 inch